open-estuary/github-blog-source/source/_posts/D02-hacking-manual.md

     | sda5    |rest space |    ext4      | linux swap       |
     +---------+-----------+--------------+------------------+
     ***Note:EFI system should have a fat filesystem, so we should format sda1 with "mkfs.vfat /dev/sda1".***

+###How to process with the disk when the disk is seagate but not made by samsung
+a.Find a pc or another board which can identify this disk You should find a pc or another board which can identify this disk, and the system of pc or board should be linux system.
+For us,we can use D01 board.

+b.Use tool fdisk to process this disk

+	format the disk firstly:
+                        mkfs.ext4 /dev/sda
+	add a gpt to this disk :
+                        fdisk /dev/sda
+                        g-------add a gpt partition
+	add some EFI partition :
+                        n-------add a partition
+                        1-------the number of partition
+                        +200M---------size of partition
+                        t-------change the type of partition
+                        EFI system
+	add some anther partition  ...
+	save the change	       : w
+	formate EFI partition  : mkfs.vfat /dev/sda1

+Then this disk can be identified by D02 board.

 2.Relative files are placed as follow:

         sda1: -------EFI